Courses in Graphics

 CS 148 - Introductory Computer Graphics

-(For undergraduates.
-M.S. students or students with a strong interest in continuing in graphics should take 248.
-Only one of 148 or 248 counts towards any CS degree program.)
-Topics: Input and output devices such as cameras and displays, graphics hardware and software, interactive techniques and the model-view-controller design pattern, typography and page layout, light and color representations, tone reproduction, image filtering, sampling, aliasing and antialiasing, compression, two- and three-dimensional geometry and transformations, modeling techniques including curves and surfaces, reflection models and illumination algorithms, and basic methods for animation.
+Introductory Computer Graphics and Imaging Topics: Image input and output devices such as cameras and displays, graphics hardware and software, input technologies and interactive techniques, typography and page layout, light and color representations, exposure and tone reproduction, image composition and imaging models, digital signal processing, sampling, aliasing and antialiasing, compression, two- and three-dimensional geometry and transformations, modeling techniques including curves and surfaces, reflection models and illumination algorithms, and basic methods of animation.
+Programming assignments using C++ and OpenGL.
+GER:DB-EngrAppSci

 Units: